Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 M669 B"robotType=6Axis"
 which sets a sample robot, the same which is used as example in the document about DH parameters.
 The properties are from an itialian professor from a Youtube video.
 Starting from the basic configuration, the arm lengths and other properties can be modified easily with the single value D parameters.

 6 axis robots are capable to control all 6 degrees of freedom (6DOF), but they have the difficulty that some positions and orientations are in so-called singularities.
-More about it below.
+More about orientations and singularities are in the firmware document.

 # orientation